 A + B ⇨ AB

 Example: When magnesium is burnt in air (oxygen), magnesium oxide is formed.
-In this reaction, magnesium is combined with oxygen.
+In this reaction, magnesium combines with oxygen to give magnesium oxide.

 Mg + O2 ⇨ 2MgO

 Example: When carbon is burnt in oxygen (air), carbon dioxide is formed.
 In this reaction, carbon combines with oxygen to give carbon dioxide.